Ryan Gosling & Britney Spears Just Had Their Own Mickey Mouse Club Reunion

 "I remember when we first got to the show, they sort of had all the kids perform for one another.
 And I remember it was Christina Aguilera and then Britney performed, and I remember thinking, 'Okay, so they're, like, freakishly talented,'" the La La Land actor admitted.

-Spears, who also stopped by the show, didn't talk much about her own MMC days, but did share that she has a big announcement coming up — which fans will learn about October 18.
+Spears, who also stopped by the show, didn't talk much about her own MMC days, but did share that she has a big announcement coming up — which fans will learn about on 18th October.

 Advertisement